FeistyKit/pale/README.md

 # Perhaps Another Lisp Engine

 Pale is a homemade, interpreted lisp, written in Rust.
 I wrote it mostly to figure out how languages work.
-I've purposely avoided any content concerning the writing of programming languages, with the exception of [tsoding's excellent series on porth](https://www.youtube.com/watch?v=8QP2fDBIxjM&list=PLpM-Dvs8t0VbMZA7wW9aR3EtBqe2kinu4).
+I've purposely avoided any content concerning the writing of programming languages, with the exception of [tsoding's excellent series on porth](https://www.youtube.com/watch?v=8QP2fDBIxjM&list=PLpM-Dvs8t0VbMZA7wW9aR3EtBqe2kinu4), which actually inspired me to make this language.
 The lexing and parsing stages are entirely homemade, using nothing beyond [the rust standard library](https://doc.rust-lang.org/std/).

 Pale isn't meant to be a true production-ready language.
 It's meant to be used for very small scripts where a small amount of logic is needed, especially in an isolated environment (e.g. a Discord bot).
 Another factor of its design is that I want it to be easily used to allow users to define logic, but you ultimately get full control over what they can or can't do.